-I’d been to Balabac, Palawan, twice and still couldn’t get over it!
-Here are the reasons why!
+I’d been to Balabac, Palawan, twice and still couldn’t get over it.
+Here are the reasons why I love going back to Balabac!

 I’m a professed beach lover and, if you take a look at our blog, you’ll notice that most of our destinations include beaches.
 I hold myself to high standards and believe me I was blown away by the islands in Balabac, Palawan.